sdiehl/wiwinwlh/tutorial.md

 For example we can write a small language that includes basic arithmetic, and then retroactively extend our expression language with a multiplication operator without changing the base.
-At the same time our interpeter interpreter logic remains invariant under extension with new expressions.
+At the same time our interpreter logic remains invariant under extension with new expressions.

 ~~~~ {.haskell include="src/14-interpreters/fext.hs"}